ལྷག་གནང་མི་ལུ་བཀྲིན་ལེགས་སོ་ཡོད།།

 Album Series II

 It is when you look back; there will be beautiful things to ponder upon.
 I have an old album that was maintained long ago during my schooling days.
-When I open after many winding years with, I find beautiful things adorn in it and short good stories born out of old photos.
-It is beautiful reminiscence indeed!
+When I open it after many winding years, I find that beautiful things adorn its pages, along with short, good stories that have emerged from the old photos.
+It is a beautiful reminiscence indeed!
 This is my second series.

 The young

 For every life, there are hoods that we go through.
-It is not happenstance rather it is river of life that we should pass through.
+It is not happenstance; rather, it is a river of life that we should pass through.
 Initially from childhood, we are young and innocent.
 In the midway, manhood is the hood of joy and an educative experience.
 In fatherhood, we opt to see our offspring enjoy and come through those.
-And then grandfatherly we become an old child.
+And then grandfatherly, we become an old child.

 I don’t remember how I spent my childhood.
 I only remember beatings I got from my mom.
-It is pain to remember, but gain to see what I am today.
-My childhood was not actually bothersome hood to parent and friends.
+It is a pain to remember, but a gain to see what I am today.
+My childhood was not actually bothersome to my parents and friends.

-Almost entire six years of my tender age was spent naked and bare.
+Almost the entire six years of my tender age were spent naked and bare.
 Pants and shirts during my time were not popular.
 I permanently wore the gho, with no care at all about underclothing.
 It was botherless who sees my little ball and penis.
-Walking was completely on bare foot, no matter what!
+I walked completely barefoot, regardless of the situation!
 Childhood was worth learning to feel how I was in dearth.
 I was dirty.
 Certainly!

 That was long ago....

-I have only picture of my boyhood that was snapped when I was seven.
-I guess it was during celebration of accomplishment of Tshampas on their seven months meditation.
+I have only one picture of my boyhood that was snapped when I was seven.
+I guess it was during the celebration of the accomplishment of Tshampas on their seven-month meditation.

 post signature